 I wish I could give you a bit!
 The bun is so soft and the meat is so tasty.
 That steak seasoning really takes it to a different level in my opinion.

 Once I have a normal meat grinder this process would be easier but even now it’s so worth the effort!
 The hunting, the butchering, the processing, and the cooking… Each step adds more flavor to that final result.

-These are a regular at our house and will probably stay for a long time.
-The kids love to help make them and they love building their own burgers and it’s a meal you don’t have to convince them to eat!
+This venison burger recipe is a regular at our house and will probably stay for a long time.
+The kids love to help make them and they love building their own venison burgers and it’s a meal you don’t have to convince them to eat!
 Or me…

-- Hamburger buns, dressing, and vegetables of your choice
+- Hamburger buns, dressing, cheese, and vegetables of your choice

 - Season patties on both sides with the steak seasoning.

-- Heat oil in a pan and add your burgers.
-Make sure pan is hot when you add the burgers and then lower the heat a bit.
+- Heat oil in a pan and add your burgers, then lower the heat a bit.